 Some of the links in this and other posts generate a commission.
 I never recommend products that I don’t truly believe in.
 Seriously – I get asked to write about stuff all the time and turn down hard cash if I’m not feeling it.

 “Oh, it is so fancy, where would I wear it — to the playground?!” she asked.
-We laughed and laughed.
+We cracked up.
 Even if she did wear it out for a special occasion, Sarah worried she’d lose the pin, or break its delicate gold filigree setting.

 We talked about that broach over a few weeks.
 Sarah felt really guilt for never wearing it — in fact, she kept it in a box in the back of her closet, in part for safe keeping, but also to keep those bad feelings out-of-sight and out-of-mind.

 “My relationship with my grandma has been one of the most important in my life.
-And that she left me one of her few valuable possessions means so much to me,” she confessed.
+And that she left me one of her few valuable possessions means so much to me,” Sarah confessed.
+She looked as if she t she were about to cry.
 That said, that pin was shrouded with bad feelings: guilt, avoidance, and shame.
 She also worried her mom (the grandmother’s daughter) would be upset for selling the family heirloom.
 None of those feelings had anything to do with Sarah’s actual memories of her sweet and smart grandma.

 I told Sarah about Worthy.com, the online jewelry marketplace which I’ve done a lot of business with over the years.
 They’re a great tech company that has an A+ rating with the Better Business Bureau, and has an incredible history of getting clients — mostly women! — top dollar for their engagement rings, estate and antique jewelry, watches and other jewels.